LRSORRENTI/MP3_Audio_Splitter/README.md

 # MP3 Splitter

-## This will split an MP3 file at a specified point and return a new MP3 file
+## This tool will split an MP3 file at a specified point and return a new MP3 file

 **Step 1: Install Required Packages**